-- Demonstrates the ability to recognise when conditions related to pregnancy develop. - Is aware of perinatal infections significant to fetal wellbeing and development. - Demonstrates the ability to perform a focused history and undertake an appropriate physical examination of the pregnant patient taking into account the physiological and anatomical changes of pregnancy. - Identifies, assesses and manages pregnancy-specific conditions, and considers the impact on both maternal and fetal health. - Demonstrates the ability to order and interpret appropriate investigations to monitor conditions during pregnancy. - Formulates appropriate and tailored management plans for pregnancy and birth. - Formulates options for the birth of a baby in the breech presentation, including use of external cephalic version (ECV).
-(Doctors who wish to practice ECV should have 3 summative competent OSATS). - Prescribes medications and antimicrobials appropriately in line with the latest evidence and reviews and monitors therapeutic interventions.
+- Demonstrates the ability to recognise when conditions related, and unrelated, to pregnancy develop. - Offers screening for, and treatment of, maternal infections that can affect fetal wellbeing and development. - Demonstrates the ability to take a focused history and perform an appropriate physical examination of a pregnant person.
+Takes into account the physiological and anatomical changes of pregnancy. - Identifies, assesses and manages both pregnancy-specific and non-specific conditions, and considers the impact on both maternal and fetal health. - Demonstrates the ability to order and interpret appropriate investigations to monitor conditions during pregnancy. - Formulates appropriate and tailored management plans for pregnancy and birth. - Prepares and plans the different options for the birth of a baby in the breech presentation, including using External Cephalic Version (ECV).
+Doctors who wish to practice using ECV should have three summative competent OSATS. - Prescribes medications and antimicrobials appropriately, in line with the latest evidence, and reviews and monitors therapeutic interventions.

-Manages fetal concerns Demonstrates ability to obtain a focused history, undertake an appropriate examination and order clinically indicated investigation.
-Facilitates timely and appropriate investigation, management and referral to tertiary centres if required.
-Demonstrates knowledge and ability to work within local clinically managed networks.
-Demonstrates ability to discuss concerns and clinical uncertainties in a sensitive manner.
-Formulates appropriate and individualised management plans for pregnancy and birth.
-Manages mental health conditions in pregnancy and the postnatal period Demonstrates ability to effectively and sensitively screen for mental health concerns arising in pregnant people.
-Demonstrates ability to formulate the initial diagnosis and management of mental health conditions with appropriate liaison and involvement of mental health services.
+Manages fetal concerns Demonstrates an ability to obtain a focused history, undertake an appropriate examination and order a clinically indicated investigation.
+Facilitates timely and appropriate investigation, management and referral to tertiary centres, if required.
+Demonstrates knowledge and an ability to work within local managed clinical networks.
+Demonstrates the ability to discuss concerns and clinical uncertainties with pregnant person in a sensitive manner.
+Formulates an appropriate and individualised management plans for pregnancy and birth.
+Manages mental health conditions in pregnancy and the postnatal period Demonstrates the ability to effectively and sensitively screen for mental health concerns arising in pregnant people.
+Demonstrates the ability to formulate the initial diagnosis and management of mental health conditions, with appropriate liaison and involvement of mental health services.
 Manages perinatal mental health emergencies in the antenatal and postnatal period effectively.
-Understands the impact that birth, birth trauma and adverse outcomes may have on future mental health and is able to signpost women and their families to support services.
+Understands the impact that birth, birth trauma and adverse outcomes may have on someone's future mental health and is able to signpost women and their families to support services.
 Manages complications in pregnancy affected by lifestyle Understands the significant impact that lifestyle factors may have on maternal and fetal health.
-Demonstrates ability to perform a focused history, appropriate examination and to order clinically indicated investigations.
+Demonstrates the ability to take a focused history, perform an appropriate examination and to order clinically indicated investigations.
 Sensitively enquires about lifestyle factors to facilitate disclosure.
-Understands and demonstrates ability to manage pregnancies where lifestyle factors cause complications.
+Understands and demonstrates the ability to manage pregnancies where lifestyle factors cause complications.
 Formulates appropriate individualised management plans for pregnancy, birth and the postnatal period.
-Uses support services appropriately according to local provision and taking into account the wishes of the woman and the needs of the fetus/neonate.
+Uses support services appropriately, according to local provision and taking into account the wishes of the pregnant person and the needs of the fetus/neonate.